17tking/17tking/README.md

 # What's up!
 I'm Tavish King

 I use github to present some of the data projects I work on to help me upskill.
-I have created these projects on my own so they're not always crisp like a youtube walkthrough project.
-Mostly, these repositories showcase where I am trying to grow in my field of data analysis/engineering.
+I have created these projects on my own so they're not always crisp like a youtube walkthrough.
+Mostly, my repos showcase where I am growing in my field of data analysis/engineering.
+Forever a passionate learner and tying in my hobbies with my career.
+Find the balance!
 ## About Me

 My favorite part of data analysis is designing the visual I'll use for a report or presentation.
 It brings out my creative side to working.
 Least favorite part?
 Well...it depends doesn't it?